-Phase 2: Glacial moraine (substratum), C002.
-Silty clay deposits representing glacial moraines which form at the edge of glaciers and, as sedimentological contexts, are often the location of prehistoric human occupations.
+Phase 1: glacial moraine (substratum).
+Silty clay deposits representing glacial moraines which form at the edge of glaciers and as sedimentological contexts, are often the location of prehistoric human occupations.
 This sediment, being the predominant one throughout the site, was the product of the Quarternary period, which ranged in time from the beginning of the Ice Age (1.6 million years ago) to the present day and is the final stratum in the geological timescale.
-Following the last Ice Age, almost eleven thousand years ago, the temperature rose resulting in the colonising of these bare soils by herbaceous species such as grasses, meadowsweet and dock.
+Following the end of the last Ice Age, almost eleven thousand years ago, temperatures rose resulting in the colonising of these bare soils by herbaceous species such as grasses, meadowsweet and dock.